dgodovich/personal_logseq/pages/Harvard.md

 	- [Whited Lab](https://www.whitedlab.com/)
 		- Axolotl regeneration lab that looked cool
 		- Mildly concerning that there are very few students who graduated?
-But there are some there now -
+But there are some there now
+		- One of the students here did her undergrad at Berkeley and worked with Richard Harland there -